DENG-MIT/CRNN/README.md

 # Structure of this repo

-This repo provides the case studies presented in the orginal CRNN paper as well as ongoing prelimanry results on other systems.
+This repo provides the case studies presented in the original CRNN paper as well as ongoing preliminary results on other systems.
 Currently, we are actively working on the following systems:

 * Biomass pyrolysis kinetics for wildland fire modeling (to be announced)
 * Cell signaling pathways for quantitative modeling drug effects (to be announced)
-* Gene regulatory network (preliminary results in this repo)
+* Gene regulatory network (preliminary results)
-* Oscillations in yeast glycolysis (preliminary results in this repo)
+* Oscillations in yeast glycolysis (preliminary results)
-* Systems with strong stiffness (preliminary results on the Robertson's problem in this repo)
+* Systems with strong stiffness (Robertson's problem)
-* Gas-phase combustion kinetics (to be announced)
+* Gas-phase combustion kinetics (`HyChem`)

 Inside each folder, such as case 1/2/3, you will find at least two Julia codes.
-One for traing and the other one for weight pruning.
-Those two files are basically identical, except that the weight pruning includes a function to prune the CRNN weights to further encourage sparsity.
+One for training and the other one for weight pruning.
+Those two files are identical, except that the weight pruning includes a function to prune the CRNN weights to further encourage sparsity.

 # Get Started

 Have a look at the code for [case 2](https://github.com/DENG-MIT/CRNN/blob/main/case2/case2.jl).
-The script consists of following parts:
+The script consists of the following parts:
 * Hyper-parameter settings
 * Generate synthesized data
 * Define the neural ODE problem